The Bankrate promise

 PenFed Credit Union

 PenFed Credit Union offers unsecured personal loans with no origination or prepayment fees.
 You can apply without impacting your credit score and receive the loan proceeds in just one to two business days if your loan application is approved.
-Furthermore, joint applications are accepted if you’d like to use a co-signer to strengthen your approval odds or secure more competitive loan terms.
+Furthermore, joint applications are accepted if you’d like to use a co-borrower to strengthen your approval odds or secure more competitive loan terms.

 Upstart prides itself on offering affordable personal loans with average interest rates far lower than its competitors.
 You could get approved for a personal loan even if your credit score is lower since the lender also considers your employment and education history to determine if you’re a good fit for financing.
 Qualified applicants generally get instant lending decisions and receive loan proceeds within one business day.

 Upgrade’s flexible personal loan options are also accessible to borrowers with varying financial backgrounds.
 They come with low fixed interest rates, and you can apply in minutes without affecting your credit score.
 If approved, select a monthly payment and loan term that works for your budget, and get your loan proceeds in as little as one business day.

 Rocket Loans provides a seamless application process with real-time electronic verification of your identity and income information.
 Or you can check your rate before formally applying without impacting your credit score.
 Same-day funding is available to select customers, and you won’t be assessed a prepayment penalty should you decide to pay the loan off early

 Avant offers personal loans to borrowers with varying backgrounds, including those with past credit mishaps and lower credit scores.
 It’s quick and easy to check your eligibility for a loan, and you could have the funds in your bank account in just one business day.